-- School assistant support - Equipment and modifications
+- school assistant support

+- teacher support

+- agency support

-- Teacher support
+- therapeutic support

+- equipment and modifications

-- The Student Support Plan as a framework to review the enrolment
+- the Student Support Plan as a framework to review the enrolment

-- Agency support

-- Behaviour management plan. - Therapeutic support
+- behaviour management plan.

 The letter of offer will also outline that the support arrangements be reviewed on a regular basis.
 Parents/guardians sign the letter accepting the school's offer.